sallesviana/MeshIntersection/README.md

 invalid meshes (but it is not guaranteed to work -- the output may be invalid, the program may crash, etc).

 Compiling/running:
 * We employ the excellent CGAL library to do the computations with interval arithmetic (this accelerates the computations with rationals in the predicates).
+* This program also requires GMP.
 * This repository includes a Makefile (however, I still have to improve it...).
 * If you try to run the program without arguments it will print a small help message showing the required arguments.
-* Example of way to run the program:
+* Example of command line arguments:
-**
+** ./meshIntersection 282_bimba_cvd.stl.off 203_vase.stl.off 64 8 1 out.off
+** The first and second arguments are the input meshes.
+** The third and fourth arguments are the resolutions of the first and second level grids (the optimum is very broad -- we typically use a heuristic to choose this resolution: g1 * g2 = power(100000*m0*m1,1/6), where g1*g2 is the product of the resolution of the two grids, m0  and m1 are the number of triangles in the two input meshes).
+** The fifth argument is the trigger for creating the second-level grid (again, the optimum is very broad -- we typically choose a small number for this).
+** The last argument is the output mesh.
+* This program uses OpenMP for running in parallel